 SLU also carries out other surveys of student opinion on education and student welfare environment.
 Once you have completed your study programme with a degree, we would like you to provide your opinion on your time studying as a whole.

 What does the law say?

-The higher education institution shall collate the course valuations and provide information about their results and any actions prompted by the course valuations.
+The higher education institution shall collate the course evaluations and provide information about their results and any actions prompted by the course evaluations.
 The results shall be made available to the students (Swedish Higher Education Ordinance, Chapter 1, Section 14, Subsection 2).
-Find out more about course valuations in the regulations for education, section 10.
+Find out more about course evaluations in the regulations for education, section 10.
 Quality assurance procedures (pdf 91 Kb).